-Everest Base Camp walking begins with a short 40-minute early morning flight from Kathmandu to Lukla Airport, which lies at an altitude of 2,860m.
-On the first day, trekkers begin their trip with a short descent of 3 to 4 hour to Phakding.
+Everest Base Camp short trek starts with walking a short 40-minute early morning flight from Kathmandu to Lukla Airport, which lies at an altitude of 2,860m.
+On the first day, trekkers begin their trip with a short descent of 3 to 4 hours to Phakding.

 The trekking route goes through alpine forests, through villages, and along the Dudh Koshi and Bhote Koshi rivers to a market town with a name that conjures up pictures of red-cheeked Sherpa children and generations of mountain expeditions from around the world – Namche Bazaar.